-The good news is that there are a few things you can usually try that should get you back on track and watching your favorite shows or movies in no time.
-Let’s look at some solutions to common problems so that you can quickly get your Fire TV Stick back in working order.
+The good news is that there are a few things you can try that should get you back on track and watching your favorite shows or movies in no time.
+Let’s look at some solutions to common problems so that you can quickly get your Amazon Fire TV Stick back in working order.

 You can reboot your Fire TV Stick by holding the “select” and “play/pause” buttons at the same time for about five to 10 seconds.
 The device will shut down and restart, and you should see the Fire TV logo appear as it reboots.

 We’re going to look at the seven most common problems that Firestick users experience.
 We’ll recommend the best troubleshooting method for each of these issues; however, there’s a fair bit of overlap when it comes to some of these problems.

 If you’re looking for a blanket answer for how to fix an issue with your Firestick, the best course of action is to restart the device, either in the settings menu or with the remote as described below.
 You can also try restarting your WiFi router, as this will solve many of the most common issues.

 If nothing on this list works, the last resort for most issues is to restore your device to the factory settings, which we look at later in this article.
 This will require you to go through the entire setup process again and potentially reinstall any Fire Stick channels or installed applications you had — but it will give you the best chance of fixing any stubborn issues.

 If your Firestick displays a blank screen for more than a few minutes and won’t turn on with a button press, there could be a problem.
 Luckily, there are a few good ways to fix it.

 The first thing to try is restarting the device.
 To do this without being able to access the settings screen, you’ll need to press and hold the “select” and “play/pause” buttons at the same time for about 10 seconds.
 When the Fire TV logo appears, you can let go of the controller’s buttons.